 What does 'odds' mean in betting?

-Odds are the price a bookmaker sets for a particular outcome.
-In the UK, odds are typically shown in fractional format (e.g. 5/1) or decimal format (e.g. 6.00).
-Fractional odds of 5/1 mean a £1 winning bet returns £5 profit plus your £1 stake back; decimal odds of 6.00 mean a £1 bet returns £6 total (including stake).
+Odds are the price a bookmaker sets on an outcome.
+UK bookmakers show them in fractional format (5/1) or decimal format (6.00).
+A £1 winning bet at 5/1 returns £5 profit plus the £1 stake, so £6 total.
+Decimal 6.00 returns £6 total on a £1 bet (including stake).

 What is each-way betting?

-Each-way is a combined bet on a selection to win and to place (finish in the top few positions).
-The stake is doubled: £5 each-way on a horse at 10/1 costs £10.
-It's commonly used in horse racing and golf.
+Each-way is a combined win-and-place bet. £5 each-way on a horse at 10/1 costs £10.
+Most common on horse racing and golf.
 The place terms (how many places pay out, at what fraction of the win odds) depend on the race or event and the bookmaker's current concessions.

 What is an accumulator?

-An accumulator (an 'acca') is a single bet combining multiple selections, where the combined odds are multiplied and all selections must win for the bet to pay out.
-Accumulators offer high potential returns but low probability of success; a four-fold at average football odds still has a payout probability well under 20%.
+An accumulator (an 'acca') is a single bet combining multiple selections.
+Combined odds multiply; every selection must win for the bet to pay out.
+High potential return, low payout probability: a four-fold at average football odds still has a payout probability well under 20%.

 What does 'Cash Out' mean?

-Cash Out lets you settle an unsettled bet before the event finishes, for a current value offered by the bookmaker.
-If your bet is currently ahead, Cash Out locks in a profit smaller than the full potential win; if behind, it lets you recover part of the stake.
+Cash Out settles an unsettled bet early at a value the bookmaker offers.
+If your bet is currently ahead, Cash Out locks in a profit smaller than the full potential win.
+If behind, it returns part of the stake.
 The offered value always includes a margin in the bookmaker's favour.

 What are Asian handicap markets?

-Asian handicap is a football betting market that applies a handicap to one team to equalise market probabilities, and eliminates (or partially eliminates) the draw as an outcome.
-It's popular with serious football bettors because it tends to offer lower bookmaker margins than the standard 1X2 market and allows for more nuanced views on match outcomes.
+Asian handicap is a football market that applies a handicap to one team to equalise probabilities, and either eliminates or splits stakes around the draw.
+Popular with serious football bettors because margins are typically lower than on 1X2, and the bet structure allows for more nuanced match views.

 What is 'Best Odds Guaranteed'?

-Best Odds Guaranteed (BOG) is a horse racing concession: if you take an early price and the Starting Price (the official price at the off) is higher, the bookmaker pays out at the higher price.
-BOG is standard at most UK high-street bookmakers on UK and Irish racing, but the applicable window, eligible meetings, and maximum payout vary; check the live terms.
+BOG is a UK horse racing concession.
+Take an early price, and if the Starting Price (the official price at the off) is higher, the bookmaker pays at the higher price.
+Standard at most UK high-street bookmakers on UK and Irish racing.
+Applicable window, eligible meetings, and maximum payout all vary; check the live terms.

 What is a bet exchange and how is it different from a bookmaker?

-A betting exchange (like Betfair Exchange) matches punters against each other rather than acting as the bookmaker.
+A betting exchange (Betfair Exchange, for example) matches punters against each other rather than acting as the bookmaker.
 Odds tend to be better because there's no bookmaker margin built into the price; the exchange takes a commission on winning bets instead.
-Exchanges also let you 'lay' outcomes, backing something not to happen, which isn't available on standard sportsbooks.
+Exchanges also let you lay outcomes (back something not to happen), which isn't available on standard sportsbooks.